 8. 1byone Belt-Drive Briefcase Turntable

-- Front-facing built-in stereo speakers provide great sound.
+- Front-facing built-in stereo speakers for great sound.

 Stylish?
 Check!
 Retro?
 Check!
 Portable?
 Check!